-Our pro forma net tangible book value at December 31, 1999 was \$8.0 million, or \$0.51 per share, assuming the conversion of our preferred stock into common stock upon consummation of the offering.
+Our pro forma net tangible book value at December 31, 1999 was \$7.1 million, or \$0.50 per share, assuming the conversion of our preferred stock into common stock upon consummation of the offering.
 Pro forma net tangible book value per share represents total net tangible assets less liabilities, divided by pro forma common shares outstanding after giving effect to the conversion of our preferred stock into common stock upon the consummation of this offering.
 Subsequent to December 31, 1999, we issued 333,333 shares of preferred stock for \$1.5 million which converts into 666,666 shares of common stock upon consummation of this offering, and a \$5 million note in January 2000 and a \$7.5 million note in March 2000 which convert, together with accrued interest, into 789,587 shares of common stock at an assumed initial offering price of \$16.00, upon consummation of this offering.
-These subsequent issuances increased our proforma net tangible book value per share by \$0.76, assuming their conversion into common stock.
+These subsequent issuances increased our pro forma net tangible book value per share by \$0.76, assuming their conversion into common stock.

-After giving effect to our sale of shares of common stock in this offering and after deducting the underwriting discounts and commissions and our estimated offering expenses, our pro forma net tangible book value as of December 31, 1999 would have been \$95.2 million, or \$4.27 per share.
-This represents an immediate increase in pro forma net tangible book value of \$3.00 per share to existing stockholders and an immediate dilution of \$11.73 per share to new investors.
+After giving effect to our sale of shares of common stock in this offering and after deducting the underwriting discounts and commissions and our estimated offering expenses, our pro forma net tangible book value as of December 31, 1999 would have been \$95.1 million, or \$4.26 per share.
+This represents an immediate increase in pro forma net tangible book value of \$3.00 per share to existing stockholders and an immediate dilution of \$11.74 per share to new investors.
 Dilution in pro forma net tangible book value per share represents the difference between the amount per share paid by purchasers of shares of our common stock in this offering and the pro forma net tangible book value per share of our common stock immediately following this offering.
 The following table illustrates this per share dilution:

-Initial public offering price per share Pro forma net tangible book value per share at December \$16.00 31, 1999 \$ 0.51 note issuances subsequent to December 31, 1999 0.76 Increase per share attributable to the offering 3.00 Pro forma net tangible book value per share after the offering 4.27 Dilution per share to new investors \$11.73 =====
+Initial public offering price per share Pro forma net tangible book value per share at December \$16.00 31, 1999 Increase per share attributable to equity and convertible \$ 0.50 note issuances subsequent to December 31, 1999 0.76 Increase per share attributable to the offering 3.00 Pro forma net tangible book value per share after the offering 4.26 Dilution per share to new investors \$11.74 =====